 Greenwood Village, Colorado

-Colorado State University has multiple paths to a public relations bachelor's degree online through the Global Campus.
+Colorado State University has multiple paths to a public relations bachelor's degree online through CSU Global.
 The school offers concentrations in public relations through its undergraduate degrees in communication, marketing, and business management, allowing students to align their coursework with long-term career goals.
 The five-course, 15-hour concentration prepares graduates to take on careers in internal corporate communications, external relations, and digital marketing, including roles in global organizations.
 Students complete a project portfolio that highlights a student's talents and skills.

 Colorado State in Greenwood Village, Colorado launched the global campus in 2007 as an online, independent university within the Colorado State University System Board of Governors.
 Advisory boards made up of industry experts designed the curriculum around the needs of working adults, ensuring courses provide instruction in skills relevant to the field.
 Asynchronous classes help students balance school, work, and family responsibility, while accelerated eight-week class schedules help students focus on each subject area before moving on to the next course.